swiss-territorial-data-lab/canopy-growth-abm/README.md

 # canopy-growth-abm
 Agent-based modelling of canopy extent, canopy rate, and tree-related cooling effect for the canton of Geneva

 Two readme files are available, one destined to users of the model, and one destined to programmers and users who wish to perform the simulations on the region of their choice.
+They are located inside the "readme" folder.

 The "CanopyGrowth" folder contains the GAMA model itself and its required files.
 It is linked to the "readme_USER" and "readme_PROGRAMMER" documentation files.